Bezos Expeditions

 Series A in 2009

-TeachStreet is an online platform that connects lifelong learners with teachers and educational institutions in the United States.
-It facilitates the discovery of classes by subject or instructor, allowing students to find suitable learning opportunities.
-Additionally, TeachStreet offers teachers and schools various tools to manage their teaching businesses and generate leads for their classes.
-The platform also hosts a public forum where educators, coaches, and experts can share knowledge and resources, fostering a community of learning and collaboration.
+TeachStreet is an online platform designed to connect lifelong learners with classes and instructors across the United States.
+The company facilitates the discovery of educational opportunities by allowing users to search for classes by subject or teacher.
+In addition to serving students, TeachStreet provides teachers and schools with comprehensive online tools to effectively manage their teaching businesses and generate leads.
+The platform also features a community forum where educators, coaches, and experts can share their knowledge and experiences, fostering a collaborative learning environment.
+Through these offerings, TeachStreet enhances the educational experience for both learners and educators.

 Rethink Robotics